ARM-software/bbr-acs/README.md

 #### Note:

-> For BBR ACS UEFI-SCT testlists for SBBR, EBBR and BBSR recipes, see the [Documentaion directory](./docs/).
+> For BBR ACS UEFI-SCT testlists for SBBR, EBBR and BBSR recipes, see the [Documentation directory](./docs/).

 ### Manual intervention tests
 Some SCT tests for the ACS require manual intervention or interaction.